Organizations of Alias: SD-6

 SD-6, headed by Arvin Sloane and based in Los Angeles, is the focus of the first two seasons of Alias.
 SD-6 pretends to be part of the CIA and states its objective as "retrieval and study of intelligence both military and industrial throughout the world that is critical to the superiority and survival of the United States of America."
 Even its own members, initially including agent Sydney Bristow, believe it is a black ops division of the CIA; and only a handful of senior staff know the truth and are complicit in the deception.
-The name "SD-6" derives from the French, Section Disparu, which, in character Sydney Bristow's words, means "The Section that doesn't exist."

 In the first episode of Alias, Sydney learns from her father, Jack, about the organization's true character as a part of The Alliance of Twelve.
 During the course of the first season, other heads of the SD cells are eventually shown meeting.
 Among them was Edward Poole, head of SD-9 (played by Roger Moore), who manages to convince Sloane to kill fellow SD head Jean Briault to influence an upcoming vote on whether to declare war on Alexander Khasinau, who has eliminated rival groups FTL and K-Directorate.
 Another SD leader is identified by the first name "Ramon," but his last name and his SD cell number are unrevealed.